vp237/IPO_Prediction/FinalReport.md

 [![portfolio.jpg](https://i.postimg.cc/FFb4dKrf/portfolio.jpg)](https://postimg.cc/ThPSBfWG)

-Figure 10: Log Returns of Portfolio
+Figure 10: Daily Log Returns of Portfolio

 This is the statistics of our portfolio's performance, which does not look too bad: